China is the clear global leader in the production and sale of electric vehicles (EVs).

-For example, the Chinese city of Shenzhen—home to the largest fleet of electric buses—is the first in the world to electrify 100 percent of its buses, and now it wants to do the same with its taxi fleet.
+For example, the Chinese city of Shenzhen is the first in the world to electrify 100 percent of its buses, and now, the city wants to focus on doing the same for its taxi fleet.

-In Shenzhen, 65 percent of taxis are currently electric but the city plans to electrify 100 percent by 2020.
+Also, 65 percent of taxis in Shenzhen are currently electric but the city plans to electrify 100 percent by 2020.

 The city has built 510 bus charging stations and 8,000 charging poles.